Lift Weight, Not Too Much, Most of the Days

 Greasing the groove, as Tsatsouline explains it, means not working your muscles to the point of failure.
 A common idea in weightlifting is that you should lift until you can’t do another rep, purposely damaging muscle tissues so they grow back bigger.
 But muscle failure, Tsatsouline writes in his 1999 book, Power to the People!
 Russian Strength Training Secrets for Every American, “is more than unnecessary—it is counterproductive!”

 Instead, Tsatsouline advocates lifting weights for no more than five repetitions, resting for a bit between sets and reps, and not doing too many sets.
 For a runner, this would be like going for a four-mile jog, but taking a break to drink water and stretch every mile.
 Tsatsouline’s book suggests spending 20 minutes at the gym, tops, five days a week.
 In this way, he claims, you grease the neurological “groove,” or pathway, between your brain and the exercises your body performs.
-It’s not exactly the brutal routine you’d expect from someone billed as a Soviet weightlifter.
+It’s not exactly the brutal routine you’d expect from someone billed as a Soviet weight lifter.
 But Tsatsouline contends this is the most effective way to build strength.

-Over time, greasing the groove has trickled down through the fitness realm, with each lifter and cross-fit champ who practices it slightly changing its meaning.
+Over time, greasing the groove has trickled down through the fitness realm, with each lifter and CrossFit champ who practices it slightly changing its meaning.
 In The Complete Guide to Bodyweight Training, the sports therapist Kesh Patel defines it as lifting weights in “smaller, but frequent chunks, rather than one large one.”
-On Instagram, people tag everything from yoga poses to hundred-pound deadlifts with #greasethegroove.
+On Instagram, people tag everything from yoga poses to 100-pound deadlifts with #greasethegroove.
 (The term is, helpfully, both sciencey and sexy sounding.)

 “I can’t say for certain why it has gained popularity,” said Christopher J. Lundstrom, a professor of exercise science at the University of Minnesota, in an email, “but I suspect it has to do with the simplicity of the idea, and the fact that it does not require a particularly hard effort (i.e., it doesn’t hurt) and often requires little to no equipment.”

 In fact, greasing the groove has become something of a catchphrase for people who don’t have the time or ability to do a full workout, but still want to squeeze in a little exercise.
 “Some days your daily routine is better than others but the key is consistency and #greasingthegroove,” one yogis’s Instagram caption says.
-The practice appears to have taken on a Pollan-like definition: lift weight, not too much, most of the days.
+The practice appears to have taken on a Michael Pollan–esque definition: Lift weight, not too much, most of the days.
 For busy people who just want to squeeze in fitness however they can, that might be just the right mantra.

 Read: The futility of the workout-sit cycle